 If you have a client who fits this criteria head to The Queen’s Fund website here.

-Clients have received laptops and desktops that have been refurbished, with Microsoft Windows 10 System and Office 2010 software installed.
+Clients of these agencies have also received laptops and desktops that have been refurbished, with Microsoft Windows 10 System and Office compatable software installed.

-- over 150 refurbished computers were upcycled to local individuals and communities in need,
+- refurbished computers were upcycled to local individuals and communities in need,

-- over 5000 working systems were checked for integrity and resource value before distribution to approved local exporters for resale in overseas markets
+- working systems that were checked for integrity and resource value before distribution to approved local exporters for resale in overseas markets

-- our e–waste drop off services were used by more than 300 people
+- an e-waste drop off services were used by loacal business and individuals